UDOOboard/IoT-Docs/docs/05_UDOO_IoT_Interface_Description/03_Gateways.md

-The IoT System section shows an overview of the IoT system status.
+The Gateways section shows an overview of the IoT system status.

 The screen gives, by default, the current status of all the gateways, clicking on the `+` icon is possible to see the devices connected at every gateway and its sensors, as shown in the figure.